DylanMeeus/springboot_jwt_blog/_posts/2016-05-27-cookies-vs-tokens-definitive-guide.markdown

 The rise of single page applications (SPAs) and decoupling of the front-end from the back-end is in full force.
 Frameworks like [Angular](https://angularjs.org/), [React](https://facebook.github.io/react/), and [Vue](https://vuejs.org/) allow developers to build bigger, better, and more performant single page applications than ever before.
 Token-based authentication goes hand in hand with these frameworks.

-{% include tweet_quote.html quote_text="Token-based authentication goes in hand in hand with SPA frameworks like Angular, React and Vue." %}
+{% include tweet_quote.html quote_text="Token-based authentication goes hand in hand with SPA frameworks like Angular, React and Vue." %}

 ## Cookie vs Token Authentication - Recap